SymWizard07/postgres-project-sdc/readme.md

 ## 2. Start the PostgreSQL Docker container
 Navigate to the project directory containing the docker-compose.yml file, and run
 `docker-compose up -d`
 This will start the containerized PostgreSQL server.
 No database setup required!
+NOTE: Stop your own Postgres Server before running the docker one or you may have issues with port conflicts!

 ## 3. Install Python dependencies (Optional)
 The python requirements are already present in this project, but if it does not work for you, try running this command to install requirements.